Joan Burge presenting her it's a wrap webinar on professional development for administrative assistants

 5. Remember: Every Day You Are on Stage

-6. Set Goals… and Adjust as Needed
+6. Set Goals and Adjust as Needed

-Goals matter, even in unpredictable times.
+Goals matter, even in uncertain times.

-- Adjust timelines when circumstances shift.
+• Adjust timelines when needed.

-- Revise strategies when something isn’t working.
+• Revise strategies when something is not working.

-7. Be a Lifelong Student—Especially in an AI-Driven World
+7. Be a Lifelong Student, Especially in an AI-Driven World

 “If your company won’t invest in you, invest in yourself.”

-The administrative professionals who will stay relevant in an AI-driven world are those who:
+The professionals who stay relevant will:

-- Continuously learn new tools and technologies.
+• Learn new tools and technologies.

-Fall in Love with AI virtual event
+If you want to deepen your skills, explore our Fall in Love with AI virtual event.

 Stay ahead in your career with ongoing learning designed specifically for administrative and executive assistants.